The latest of the OpenSSL FIPS Object Module ("FIPS module") FIPS 140-2 validations saw the introduction of a new requirement by the CMVP:

 For most prospective users the identification, acquisition, installation, and configuration of a suitable product may be a challenge.
 (See Section 6.6 of our FIPS User Guide) The requirement for this verification with an independently acquired FIPS 140-2 validated cryptographic module does not apply when the distribution file is distributed using a "secure" means.
 Distribution on physical media is considered secure in this context, so as a convenience a copy of the distribution files can be obtained from OSS as a CD-ROM disks via postal mail.

 The fee for this is $100 in US Dollars.
 Mail a check, your email contact, and your postal address to address on the OpenSSL Software Services main page.
-If you prefer to do a wire transfer, email us at email@example.com.
+If you prefer to do a wire transfer, email us at firstname.lastname@example.org and we will send you are ABA and account information.
+We cannot do credit cards, purchase orders, or anything other than a check or US-based bank transfer.
 We can mail internationally (the CD contains only open source code and so may be exported under the TSU exception of EAR ECCN 5D002).
 It will take a week or two to process your order.

 Note that the files you will receive on these CDs will be identical in every respect (except for formal FIPS 140-2 compliance) with the files you can download from http://www.openssl.org/source/ Once the distribution files have been received on this CD they can be redistributed internally within an organizational entity (corporation, institution, or agency) by normal means.